Why I Don’t Call It “Church Hurt”

 I know it’s a common phrase.
 And overall, I should be glad it’s getting the publicity it deserves.
 However, as you’ll see on my website, I put the phrase “Church Hurt” in quotes.
 Every.
 Single.
 Time.
 That is 100% intentional.
 Here’s my rationale:

-When people step away from toxic religious spaces (i.e. some rigid, conservative evangelical Christian communities like Westboro Baptist Church, among many other denominations and groups), the term “church hurt” often gets thrown around.
+When people step away from toxic religious spaces (i.e. some rigid, conservative evangelical Christian communities like Westboro Baptist Church, among some other denominations and groups), the term “church hurt” often gets thrown around.
 But let’s be clear… what many of us went through wasn’t just hurt feelings.
 It was religious trauma, spiritual abuse, and psychological damage caused by systems of intolerance, fear-based indoctrination, and Christian nationalism.
 Calling it “church hurt” minimizes the reality of the pain from negative church experiences, and the wounds that faith communities can cause.

-Naming Religious Trauma for What It Is
+Naming Religious Trauma from Christian Nationalism for What It Is

 The Psychological Impact of Spiritual Abuse